ttkaralis/metabofon/README.md

 The best models were selected and validated with independent tissue and cell line gene expression and metabolomic data:

 ![image alt](https://github.com/ttkaralis/metabolite_prediction_from_gene_expression/blob/dc080d978904a063cbe90fae17a779923931d37a/image_2.jpg)

-# **General information**
-This project describes a machine learning framework that predicts metabolomics from gene expression data.

-The pre-trained models are available to download from the "models" file.
-The cell line and tissue models are stored in the respective files.

-All the scripts utilized for this study are availble in the "python_scripts" file.
-This contains separately the scripts used for cell lines and tissues.

 ## **Pipeline**